 "It has the potential to redefine the relationship between government and the citizen in terms of data sharing, transparency and trust," he said at the time.

-Blockchain: A new system of record
+A new system of record

-As blockchain enables peer-to-peer transactions with a great deal of trust and transparency, the idea is it could prove useful for any industry where multiple parties require a common record – think payments, or insurance, where the internet of things and connected devices are playing a bigger role.
+As blockchain enables peer-to-peer transactions with a great deal of trust and transparency, the idea is it could prove useful for any industry where multiple parties require a common record – think payments, or insurance, or voting, where the internet of things and connected devices are playing a bigger role.

 An example: IBM's blockchain VP Jerry Cuomo imagines a world where you're only liable for your car insurance when you're on the road and driving.